Froth flotation: Sulfide ores

 Prior to 1907, nearly all the copper mined in the US came from underground vein deposits, averaging 2.5 percent copper.
 By 1991, the average grade of copper ore mined in the US had fallen to only 0.6 percent.

 Nonsulfide ores

-Flotation is used for purification of potassium chloride from sodium chloride and clay minerals.
+Flotation is used for the purification of potassium chloride from sodium chloride and clay minerals.
 The crushed mineral is suspended in brine in the presence of fatty ammonium salts.
 Because the ammonium head group and K+ have very similar ionic radii (ca. 0.135, 0.143 nm respectively), the ammonium centers exchange for the surface potassium sites on the particles of KCl, but not on the NaCl particles.
 The long alkyl chains then confer hydrophobicity to the particles, which enable them to form foams.